Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 God's Assurance to Habakkuk

-God assured Habakkuk that He was working on the corruption in the land.
+God assured Habakkuk that He was working on the corruption in the land in His own way and in His own time.
 Instead of telling the prophet what He was doing, God wanted Habakkuk to be patient, walk by faith, and do what he could do as a man of God.

 Habakkuk Is Satisfied with God's Answers

 Habakkuk complained and questioned God in Chapters 1 and 2.
-We see in Chapter 3 that Habakkuk expressed his ultimate confidence in God even before God acted.
+We see in Chapter 3 that Habakkuk expressed his ultimate confidence in God even before God acted the way the prophet expected.

 "Though the fig tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, yet I will rejoice in the Lord, I will be joyful in God my Savior" (Habakkuk 3:17-18).